Fast entangling gates on fluxoniums via parametric modulation of plasmon interaction: Introduction

 Despite these advantages, the proposed strategy shares a significant challenge with conventional microwave-based methods, i.e., the short coherence times of plasmon modes (or coupler modes).
 Furthermore, since our approach involves doubly excited plasmon states, this coherence limitation is expected to be more severe compared to conventional schemes, which typically utilize only singly excited plasmon states.
-However, unlike parametric-activated gates in transmon systems that often exceed 100 ns in gate lengths~\cite{McKay2016,Han2020,Li2022,Ganzhorn2020}, the present strategy enables sub-100ns CZ gates on fluxoniums with intrinsic errors below $10^{-4}$.
+However, unlike parametric gates in transmon systems, which often exceed 100 ns in gate lengths (see, e.g., Refs.~\cite{McKay2016,Han2020,Li2022,Ganzhorn2020}; a notable exception is the fast parametric scheme in Ref.~\cite{Kubo2023} with gate times below 25 ns), the present strategy enables sub-100ns CZ gates on fluxoniums with intrinsic errors below $10^{-4}$.
 We therefore expect that, even with coherence times on the order of $\sim10\ \mu{\rm s}$, which aligns with typical values in current devices~\cite{Ficheux2021,Ding2023}, a gate error approaching $10^{-3}$ remains achievable.
 Moreover, since the decoherence mechanisms of plasmon modes are similar to those of transmon qubits~\cite{Ficheux2021,Nguyen2019}, one can anticipate no fundamental barrier to achieving coherence times approaching $100\ \mu{\rm s}$ in future implementations.
 Such an improvement could push gate errors toward the $10^{-4}$ level.
 Given all these considerations, we expect this approach may constitute a promising control strategy for the development of large-scale, high-performance fluxonium-based quantum processors.